blueridgeboost/blueridgeboost.github.io/src/content/vision.md

 <div class="container">

-During the COVID-19 pandemic, I spent significant time teaching and helping my children learn and discovered that I greatly enjoy teaching young students.
-As a result, I quit my Ph.D. program in Computer Science to pursue a degree in teaching at the University of Virginia, which I completed in May 2022.
+During the COVID-19 pandemic, I spent a significant amount of time teaching and helping my children learn and discovered that I greatly enjoy teaching young students.
+As a result, I quit my Ph.D. program in Computer Science to pursue a degree in teaching at the University of Virginia and launched Blue Ridge Boost.

-During the lockdown, my children tried a variety of challenging and exciting classes.
+During the lockdown, Maxwell and Dorina tried a variety of challenging and exciting classes from the <a href="https://cty.jhu.edu/">Center for Talented Youth at John Hopkins</a> and <a href="https://artofproblemsolving.com/">The Art Of Problem Solving</a>.
 Still, however good the instructors were, they could not compensate for the lack of face-to-face interaction.

-I wanted to offer an affordable in-person alternative to courses for advanced students ready for challenging content.
-So I founded Blue Ridge Boost to offer year-round in-person high-quality education in math and coding.

-We started in 2021 with math and coding tutoring online in person from my home for advanced high school and college students.
-In 2022, Blue Ridge Boost expanded to offer in-person coding classes for elementary and middle school students at our Downtown office.
+I founded Blue Ridge Boost in 2021 as an affordable in-person alternative to online, expensive courses for advanced students ready for challenging content.
+I started Blue Ridge Boost with math and coding tutoring online and in person from my home for advanced high school and college students.
+After graduation, in 2022, I expanded Blue Ridge Boost to offer in-person coding classes for elementary and middle school students at the Downtown office.
+In June 2023, after a year as an Algebra teacher at the Peabody School, I decided to focus all my attention and energy on Blue Ridge Boost.
+I plan to expand our course offerings in the Fall 2023 to unplugged coding for preschoolers and additional tutoring hours for college students.

 <center><img src="/images/openingbrb.jpg" align="center" height="280px" alt="BRB Office"> &nbsp;&nbsp;
 <img src="/images/firstclass.jpg" align="center" alt="First class" height="280px">